How to grow your Instagram account in 2026

 Your bio

-What’s written in your bio is just as important.
-This is the first thing a visitor reads as they open your account.
-It’s important to be clear about what your account is about and why should a person follow you / what would you gain.
-The text in the bio shouldn’t be too long as longer texts get hidden under the “more” button, often hiding valuable information.
+It’s important to be clear about what your account is about and why a person should follow you / what they would gain.
+The text in the bio shouldn’t be too long, as longer texts get hidden under the “more” button, often hiding valuable information.

 If you have a location or an email address in your bio – move it to the contacting options (button / Address field).